EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 </td>

-<td> If a record is found for the provided id, a BeaconTag is returned otherwise nil.
+<td> Returns the beacon if found with the given id, nil otherwise.

 </td>